zsadeghi/pandora/README.md

 This application comes with an interactive client to ease communication with the server.
 You can simply run the application as
 `/path/to/launcher interactive [options]` to start an interactive session.

+## Known Issues

+REST client currently cannot send out generic commands to the server, so any such interaction is limited to other protocols.
+These commands include test commands and commands pertaining to the RAFT server.